-Currently, Wildlife Troopers conduct the majority of patrols and boardings of guided and unguided recreational fishing vessels in Alaska.
-If Wildlife Troopers encounter violations of Federal recreational fishing regulations, the cases are referred to NOAA Fisheries for further action.
-The Joint Enforcement Agreement does not compel the Wildlife Troopers to enforce regulations that are specific to the RQE and the collection of fees from charter operators.
-Similar to the enforcement of other Federal rules, Wildlife Trooper enforcement of regulations associated with the RQE would be at the discretion of the State of Alaska.
+Currently, AWT conduct the majority of patrols and boardings of guided and unguided recreational fishing vessels in Alaska.
+If AWT encounter violations of Federal recreational fishing regulations, the cases are referred to NOAA Fisheries for further action.
+The Joint Enforcement Agreement does not compel the AWT to enforce regulations that are specific to the RQE and the collection of fees from charter operators.
+Similar to the enforcement of other Federal rules, AWT enforcement of regulations associated with the RQE would be at the discretion of the State of Alaska.

-3.6.1.2.3 OLE Perspective
+3.5.1.1.5.3 Enforcement Perspective

-OLE representatives highlighted several questions and concerns with the proposed halibut stamp concept.
-One primary concern expressed is about using resources to enforce what seems to be a civil funding mechanism between a non-profit organization and the private entities it represents.
-A primary concern expressed is about enforcing a concept that is intended to generate a private benefit for one sector.
-The RQE concept as well as the funding mechanism is clearly unique.
-OLE representatives saw some parallels related to North Pacific cooperative programs.
-However, cooperatives function under civil contractual agreements with their members, where a breach of contract is addressed in civil court.
+Enforcement representatives (OLE and AWT) have highlighted several questions and concerns with the proposed halibut stamp concept.
+One primary concern is expressed by enforcement representatives is in using resources to enforce what appears to be a civil funding mechanism between a non-profit organization and the private entities it represents to increase one sector's allocation.
+The RQE concept and its funding mechanism is clearly unique; however, OLE representatives saw some parallels related to North Pacific cooperative programs.
+Cooperatives function under civil contractual agreements with their members, where a breach of contract is addressed in civil court and not by Federal enforcement agents.